Maria-riv/url-shortener/README.md

 ```bash
 npm run prisma:deploy
 ```
-# 🚀💻 Technological Decisions and Technical Considerations

-The choice of technologies used in this project was based on my personal experience and the specific requirements of the system.
-Given the limited requirements, adopting an overly complex and unnecessary stack would have been irresponsible, considering that in a real-world environment, economic and infrastructure resources are often constrained.

-In this context, a simple solution using **Next.js** was proposed.
-The advantage of Next.js lies in its ability to manage both the frontend and a lightweight backend within the same framework, making it ideal for deployments in free and resource-limited environments.
-This allows for the construction of a compact and efficient full-stack application, avoiding the overhead of an overly broad technological ecosystem.

-Additionally, **Prisma** was chosen as the ORM because it facilitates database migration and management in an agile and secure manner.
-Prisma enables robust and scalable handling of requests while maintaining high performance and reducing complexity in data management.

-To organize the code and ensure its maintainability and scalability, a design pattern based on **Layered Architecture** was implemented.
-This approach, similar to the **Service Layer** pattern, clearly separates the business logic, database interaction, and application presentation.
-This separation simplifies optimization and code maintenance, ensuring that each component fulfills specific responsibilities without unnecessary coupling.

 ## 📚 Documentation and Support

 If you need help or want to contribute, you can: